What do the new Medicare cards mean for providers?

 271 Loop 2110C, Segment MSG

 We won’t send you the MBI in eligibility transaction responses when you give us a HICN.
 We’re aware some providers find the HICN by using a combination of the Social Security Number and Beneficiary Identification Code until they find a match; returning the MBI when providers submit a HICN gives a higher risk of medical identity theft.
-Therefore, beginning in October 2018, through the transition period, we’ll return the MBI only through the remittance advice for all claims you submit with a valid and active HICN.
+Therefore, beginning in October 2018, through the transition period, we’ll also return the MBI only through the remittance advice in the same place you get the “changed HICN”, “Corrected Patient/Insured Name, Identification Code” field, for all claims you submit with a valid and active HICN.
 This is consistent with our policies to reduce medical identity theft.

 Using the anti-fraud authorities provided in the Affordable Care Act (P.L.
 111-148 and P.L.
 111-152) and the Small Business Jobs Act (SBJA) of 2010 (P.L.
 111-240), we're protecting taxpayer dollars and beneficiary access to necessary health care services while reducing burden on legitimate providers and suppliers.
 We have sophisticated predictive analytics technology that uses claims data to prevent and detect fraud, waste, and abuse in the Medicare Fee-for-Service (FFS) program.
 Also, we continually review and revise claims edits to reject or deny claims that are not payable under Medicare policy.
 Being cautious in this context helps us decrease the opportunity for medical identity theft.